Niland Geyser: State Route 111

 Work was done in August 2020 with the closure of one lane for a week, with a reduced speed limit in place.
 Imperial County Board of Supervisors approved further emergency mitigation measures in October 2020.
 Further work was completed in April 2021 to extend the temporary road, again briefly closing one lane of traffic.
+As of December 2021, the movement had slowed to 3 feet per month and the geyser had begun to undermine the old road's surface.

 Other infrastructure

 The Santa Fe Pacific Pipeline owned by Kinder Morgan that transports fuel from San Diego to Imperial was diverted at a cost of $3 million in early 2019.
-By 2020 the geyser threatened fibre-optic lines owned by Verizon and AT&T, which were moved.
+By 2020 the geyser threatened fiber-optic lines owned by Verizon and AT&T, which were moved.